the-prototypist/InfoSec-Resources/README.md

 Metasploit Unleashed - https://www.offensive-security.com/metasploit-unleashed/ - _The most complete and in-depth Metasploit guide available, with contributions from the authors of the No Starch Press Metasploit Book._

 MITRE ATT@CK Training: Using ATT&CK for Cyber Threat Intelligence Training - https://attack.mitre.org/resources/training/cti/

+## Bug Bounty

+BugCrowd University - https://www.bugcrowd.com/hackers/bugcrowd-university/ - _Free bug hunting resources and methodologies in form of webinars, education and training._

+Hacker101 - https://www.hacker101.com/ - _Hacker101 is a free class for web security.
+This is primarily bug-bounty focused, from [HackerOne](https://www.hackerone.com/). _

 ### SQL Injection